armory/docs-cdaas/content/en/get-started/lambda/index.md

 ### Add a canary strategy

-A strategy defines how CD-as-a-Service deploys your Lambda function to a target.
+A strategy defines how CD-as-a-Service deploys your AWS Lambda function to a target.

 A [canary strategy]({{< ref "deployment/strategies/canary.md" >}}) is a linear sequence of steps.
 The `setWeight` step defines the ratio of traffic between function versions.